 Perhaps on account of their relatively white-bread American upbringings, older couples today are often satirized for this single-mindedness.
 How was your trip to New York?
 “Oh, we found the most wonderful northern Italian restaurant near Washington Square…” My parents routinely answered travel questions in this fashion; mom still does.
 As a good cook, she grew annoyed when my dad would salt or spice food before tasting it.
 But their 50 years together were a more or less uninterrupted, gleeful quest for good eats.
 As such, it has fallen to their children to react in kind — to try and restore some level of sanity and moderation to the food-intake process.

 This remains a work in progress.

-For a variety of reasons, we did not dine out in the formal sense that much growing up, not as a family.
+For a variety of reasons, we did not dine out that much growing up, not as a family.
 First of all, there weren’t that many worthy places to go and spend that sort of money in the Boston suburbs back in the 1970s, not so much as my parents were concerned anyway.
 Dinner out was “a treat” and save the odd pizza (Geno’s in Needham), there was a high-brow element that my parents attached to the exercise — an intimacy, as well.
+Dinner was a sacred rite.
 This only served to magnify our foundational value of food generally, an ethic that was driven home daily, at home.

 All these factors served to place an inordinate family value on food.
 While my mom’s more ascetic attitudes had an effect (in reverse), my dad was the overt enabler.
 He was our chief over-admirer of victuals generally and my mother’s cooking in particular.